Sustainability Awareness Week 2023

 Dye Garden Rooftop, Feldman Center, Ninth Floor

-Come see FIT's Natural Dye Garden and learn more about our dye plants, including native and pollinator species.
-Learn how we've been harvesting, help us collect our dye yield for storage, and take part in a natural dye workshop.
-Students, fill out this interest form and get on the Dye Garden Student Mailing List.
+FIT's Natural Dye Garden tour gave visitors a chance to learn more about our dye plants, including native and pollinator species.
+The tour provided information on how we've been harvesting, and attendees helped collect our dye yield for storage, and participated in a natural dye workshop.
+Students are encouraged to fill out this interest form and get on the Dye Garden Student Mailing List.

 Whitney Crutchfield, Assistant Professor, Textile Development and Marketing